ArBajt05/RMDocs/BarricadeManager.md

 private void HandlePlayerDeployBarricadeRequest(Barricade barricade, ItemBarricadeAsset asset, Transform hit, ref Vector3 point, ref float angle_x, ref float angle_y, ref float angle_z, ref ulong owner, ref ulong group, ref bool shouldAllow)
 {
-    // Convert the owner SteamID (ulong) to an UnturnedPlayer class variable UnturnedPlayer player = UnturnedPlayer.FromCSteamID(new CSteamID(owner));
+    // Convert the owner SteamID (ulong) to an UnturnedPlayer class variable UnturnedPlayer unturnedPlayer = UnturnedPlayer.FromCSteamID(new CSteamID(owner));

     // Checks if the barricade being placed is a Metal Wardrobe (ID 1281) if (asset.id == 1281)
     {
         // Automatically rotate the barricade with id 1281(Metal Waredrobe) to 90 degrees on the Y axis angle_y += 90f;
-        UnturnedChat.Say(player, "You placed a barricade"); // Informs the player that he has placed a barricade.
+        UnturnedChat.Say(unturnedPlayer, "You placed a barricade"); // Informs the player that he has placed a barricade.
     }
 }
 ```